andres-luengo/bart/docs/index.rst

 Overview
 --------

-``rfi_pipeline`` is a Python package for batching and parallelizing file processing tasks.
+``bart`` is a Python package for batching and parallelizing file processing tasks.

 The package is designed as a simplified framework where users can implement their own file processing functions.
 Features include: